Long-distance continuous-variable quantum key distribution with quantum scissors: Secret key rate analysis

 \section{Secret key rate analysis}

 In this section, we use the results in Sec.~\ref{sec:quantum_scissor} to determine the secret key rate of the GG02 protocol when Bob uses a single QS before his homodyne measurement.
 We find the secret key rate in a nominal operation condition when no eavesdropper is present.
-We, however, assume a thermal loss channel with trasmissivity $T$, modeled by a beam splitter, and an excess noise $\varepsilon$.
+We, however, assume a thermal loss channel with transmissivity $T$, modeled by a beam splitter, and an excess noise $\varepsilon$.
 This can effectively be thought as having an eavesdropper who attempts a Gaussian attack \cite{Pirandola:PRL_GaussAtt2008}.
-Such an attack may not be the optimal one for our non-Gaussian channel, but considering how close the output distribution in Fig.~\ref{fig:non-Gauss} is to a Gaussian distribution, the results obtained for this particular channel should not be far away from that obtained in an optimal attack \cite{Malaney_Sat}.
+That is, we assume that Eve employs an entangling cloner by coupling one component of a TMSV state with Alice's signal, while retaining the other part for her future measurements.
+If one traces out the latter part of the TMSV state that Eve would keep for herself, the state on the other part would be a thermal state.
+The effective impact of Eve’s attack on the channel will then be equivalent to coupling Alice’s signal with a thermal state, which is the same as using a thermal-loss channel for analysing the secret key rate, as we have pursued in this work.
+It is important to note that such an attack may not be the optimal one for our non-Gaussian channel, but considering how close the output distribution in Fig.~\ref{fig:non-Gauss} is to a Gaussian distribution, the results obtained for this particular channel should not be far away from that obtained in an optimal attack \cite{Malaney_Sat}.
 The secret key rate of CV\:QKD protocols in the asymptotic limit of infinitely many signals is given by

-where $\beta$, $I_{_{\mathrm{AB}}}$, $\chi_{_{\mathrm{BE}}}$ are, respectively, the reconciliation efficiency, the mutual information between Alice and Bob, and eavesdropper's accessible information when reverse reconciliation is used.
+where $\beta$, $I_{\rm AB}$, $\chi_{\rm BE}$ are, respectively, the reconciliation efficiency, the mutual information between Alice and Bob, and eavesdropper's accessible information when reverse reconciliation is used.

 In our proposed setup, since the QS operation is non-deterministic, the whole key rate formula should be multiplied by the \emph{average} success probability of the QS, $\overline{P}_{\mathrm{succ}}$, where the averaging is performed over all possible inputs.
 Therefore, the secret key rate reads